waveney/wmff/README.md

 It will (soon?) track changes to the structure of the database and automatically update as appropriate.

+See int/AdminGuide.php for a lot more about the system admin

 Does not include the data from the database, and most uploaded images under /images